Threshold of originality: Pre-positioned recording devices

 Security cameras, webcams, camera traps and other pre-positioned recording devices capture whatever happens to take place in their field of view.
-This raises the question whether their recordings are an original and therefore copyrighted work.
+This raises the question as to whether their recordings are an original and therefore copyrighted work.
 For example, "[i]f a security camera mounted in a lobby, recording 24 hours a day, captured a dramatic event, the video could be uncopyrighted."

-To date, this question remains untested in the United States.
-One 2008 United States district court case, Southwest Casino and Hotel Corp. vs Flyingman, would have been on point had the case ever been heard.
-The casino filed suit for copyright infringement on the use of their surveillance video.
-The defendant argued in a motion that the surveillance video lacked the sufficient creativity needed to secure copyright protection.
-That argument never got its day in court; instead, the case fell apart when a separate tribal court ruled that the tribes, rather than the casino, owned the footage.
+This question remains untested in the United States.
+In the 2008 United States district court case Southwest Casino and Hotel Corp. vs Flyingman, the casino filed suit for copyright infringement on the use of their surveillance video, but the defendant argued in a motion that the surveillance video lacked the sufficient creativity needed to secure copyright protection.
+However, the case was never heard as a separate tribal court ruled that the tribes, rather than the casino, owned the footage.

-Under New Zealand law, according to Susy Frankel:

-Frankel concludes that, under New Zealand law, "a security camera film may not reach the requisite originality threshold, but each case must be assessed on its facts."

-In England, the topic came up in 2000, during the aftermath of the death of Diana, Princess of Wales and Dodi Fayed, when a security guard at a property owned by Dodi's father, Mohamed Al Fayed, took still-frame photographs from security video – which showed the couple in the driveway just before their deaths – and sold them to a newspaper.
+In the United Kingdom the topic came up in 2000, during the aftermath of the death of Diana, Princess of Wales and Dodi Fayed, when a security guard at a property owned by Dodi's father, Mohamed Al Fayed, took still-frame photographs from security video – which showed the couple in the driveway just before their deaths – and sold them to a newspaper.
 Al Fayed and his privately held security company filed suit, alleging, among other things, infringement of copyright.
 In that case, Hyde Park Residence Ltd v.
 Yelland before the Court of Appeal of England and Wales, "ownership and subsistence of copyright were not in dispute", because, "as section 1 of the 1988 Act makes clear, copyright is a property right" which was owned by the security company.
 Ultimately, that case concluded that copying and selling the photographs did not lead to a defence of fair dealing, nor did it serve the public interest.